GitHub Agentic Workflows

 copilot -p "write a haiku"

-Before running Copilot-based workflows on GHES, verify the following:
+Before running Copilot-based workflows on GHES, verify:

 engine: